B-chandru/2022countdownapp/README.md

 # 2022countdownapp
-this website enables you to see the remaining days,minus, hours,secs for 2022.
+this website enables you to see the remaining days,mins, hours,secs for 2022.

 ## live site